 - As much as possible, in the theory-based answers, include real-world live examples to demonstrate your depth of understanding.
 This will create a good impression on the examiner

-- SEBI regulations need to be understood thoroughly, since many MCQs and case studies will be designed to test your understanding of the application of regulations in various scenarios
+- SEBI regulations need to be understood thoroughly since many MCQs and case studies will be designed to test your understanding of the application of regulations in various scenarios

 - Presentation is of great importance, especially in answers where you are required to present your argument.
 Structuring your answers into sections with headlines and highlighting important parts of the answer will make reading easy and you can grab the attention of the examiner towards your points that you are most confident about

-- Here’s a step-by-step procedure to attempt
+- Here’s a step-by-step procedure to attempt the questions:

 - Step 1: Read and understand the case study properly and make a note of the topics and subtopics that it refers to